It’s one thing to dream of helping affluent clients buy and sell beautiful up-market homes. But how do you actually become a luxury real estate agent?

 3. Get Involved With Charities & Causes

-Again, this is a strategy that really requires authenticity and sincerity.
+This is another strategy that requires authenticity and sincerity.
 Don’t fake a love of rescue dogs if you don’t like animals—people will see right through you.

 4. Sweat the Small Stuff

-Every detail in a property worth millions of dollars is important.
-When you’re showing a luxury property, you need to be ready to point out the luxury finishes, from the big obvious indoor basketball court to the tiniest cutting-edge audio speaker.
+In a property worth millions of dollars, every detail is important.
+You need to be ready to point out the luxury finishes, from the big obvious indoor basketball court to the tiniest cutting-edge audio speaker.
 You need to know about the Italian quarry where calacatta marble is found, which high-end French range is en vogue, and how a property’s eco-friendly green roof is not just cool—it cools.